Volkswagen Group Japan

 ● Start of Volkswagen exclusive dealer network/introduction of showroom corporate design.

-●5th generation "Golf" and "Golf Touran" won "Import Car of the Year“
+● 5th generation "Golf" and "Golf Touran" win Japanese "Import Car of the Year“

-●Start of introduction of Volkswagen’s corporate design “Modular Concept”.❹
+●Start of introduction of Volkswagen corporate design “Modular Concept”.❹

-●6th generation "Golf" wins "Import Car of the Year“
+●6th generation "Golf" wins Japanese "Import Car of the Year“

 ● Cumulative imports of Volkswagen and Audi by VGJ reach 1 million units.

-●Distributor contract with Toyota ended and unification of dealer channels completed
+● Distributor contract with Toyota terminated and unification of dealer channels completed

 ● First Volkswagen plug-in hybrid model, “Golf GTE” introduced

-●Launch of "Passat TDI" e as first clean diesel engine (TDI) model
+● Launch of "Passat TDI" as first clean diesel engine (TDI) model

 Volkswagen began as a single-model brand with the Type 1 (Beetle) in 1938.
 In the 1950s, the lineup was expanded to include several models.
 1965 was the start for Volkswagen to become a multi-brand group, when Auto Union, the forerunner of Audi AG, became a Volkswagen AG subsidiary.
 In the 1980’s, Spanish Seat and, after the fall of the Berlin Wall, Czech Skoda joined the group, followed by Bentley, Bugatti, and Lamborghini in the 1990’s.
 The integration of luxury brands in a volume brand focused group contributed to even better quality for all brands.
-At the beginning of the new millennium Porsche and Ducati as well as the heavy commercial vehicle brands Scania and MAN followed as the second and third commercial vehicle brands to join the group, which is now comprising a total of 12 brands.
+At the beginning of the new millennium Porsche and Ducati as well as the heavy commercial vehicle brands Scania and MAN followed to join the group, which is now comprising a total of 12 brands.